 From Wikipedia: The photoelectric effect is the emission of electrons or other free carriers when light shines on a material.
 Electrons emitted in this manner are photoelectrons.
 This phenomenon is commonly studied in electronic physics, as well as in fields of chemistry, such as quantum chemistry or electrochemistry.

 According to classical electromagnetic theory, this effect relates to the transfer of energy from the light to an electron.
 From this perspective, an alteration in the intensity of light would induce changes in the kinetic energy of the electrons the metal emits.
 Furthermore, according to this theory, a sufficiently dim light will need a time lag between the initial shining of its light and the subsequent emission of an electron.

 However, the experimental results did not correlate with either of the two predictions made by classical theory.

 Discrete wave packets

-Instead, electrons are dislodged only by the impingement of photons when those photons reach or exceed a threshold frequency (energy).
-Below that threshold, no electrons are emitted from the material regardless of the light intensity or the length of time of exposure to the light.
+Instead, electrons dislodge only by the impingement of photons when those photons reach or exceed a threshold frequency (energy).
+Below that threshold, no electrons will exit from the material.
+And this will be regardless of the light intensity or the length of time of exposure to the light.
 Rarely, an electron will escape by absorbing two or more quanta.
 However, this is extremely rare because, by the time it absorbs enough quanta to escape, the electron will probably have emitted the rest of the quanta.
 To make sense of the fact that light can eject electrons even if its intensity is low, Albert Einstein tried a new hypothesis.
 He proposed that a beam of light is not a wave propagating through space, but rather a collection of discrete wave packets (photons), each with energy hν.
 This shed light on Max Planck‘s previous discovery of the Planck relation (E = hν).The formula was linking energy (E) and frequency (ν) as arising from quantization of energy.
 The factor h is known as the Planck constant.